den-materials/git-and-github/readme.md

 Inside the file, write something.

-If you press `return` in the terminal, you will now see that you have untracked changes.

 Running `git status` again will show you that file.txt has been **modified**.

 #### Revert to a previous commit